Books v. Cigarettes is one of many essays by the English writer George Orwell, in this short book.

 What’s fascinating about these essays are the insights they reveal into the lives of many different people before and after the Second World War.

 We see how ordinary British working-class men derided literature because they felt it was overpriced.
 We also see how the poor were treated in hospitals, often with a lack of dignity.

-These works are important to read because they show us how far we have come since these days.
+These works are important to read because they show us how far we have come since those days.
 Orwell was a staunch believer in social justice and his writings were influential for many believers in these causes.

 While he would likely be delighted with the progress we have made today, he would also be scathing about certain aspects of our society today.

 What these essays show us is that despite the leads we have made since the 1930s, we still have a long way to go!

 Who should read this book?

 Anyone who is interested in the best George Orwell books will enjoy Books v.
-Cigarettes, while people interested in the lives and times of Orwell’s ear will enjoy it too.
+Cigarettes, while people interested in the lives and times of Orwell’s era will enjoy it too.

 Those who are interested in social justice and want to learn what drove Orwell and influenced some of his more famous writings will also get a lot from this book.